 How to Buy IPO Stock

 When a private company files to go public, it can be a great opportunity for investors.
-People get excited about IPOs because it’s the ground floor for what that company is capable of.
-Even a multi-billion-dollar company has room to grow when it enters the public markets.
+People get excited about initial public offerings (IPOs) because it’s the ground floor for what that company is capable of.
+Even a multibillion-dollar company has room to grow when it enters the public markets.
 As soon as it files an S-1 prospectus, people start putting money aside to invest in IPO stocks.
 For new investors or those who haven’t ever invested in a new company, it’s a good time to learn how to buy IPO stock.